 Roadcheck program strives to prevent large-truck crashes

-To prevent large-truck crashes, the Wisconsin State Patrol will participate in the annual Roadcheck program from Tuesday, June 5 to Thursday, June 7, sponsored by the Commercial Vehicle Safety Alliance (CVSA).
+To prevent large-truck crashes, the Wisconsin State Patrol will participate in the annual Roadcheck program from Tuesday to Thursday, June 4 to 6, sponsored by the Commercial Vehicle Safety Alliance.

-Last year during the 72-hour Roadcheck period, the State Patrol inspected 723 commercial motor vehicles, including cargo tankers transporting hazardous materials, and identified 2,434 safety violations.
-As the result of the Roadcheck inspections, 171 commercial motor vehicles and 43 drivers were declared out of service.
+Last year during the 72-hour Roadcheck period, the State Patrol conducted 1,049 commercial motor vehicle inspections, including cargo tankers transporting hazardous materials, and identified 4,131 safety violations.
+As the result of the Roadcheck inspections, 293 commercial motor vehicles and 87 drivers were declared out of service.

 A combination of effective law enforcement and safety education has helped improve commercial motor vehicle safety in Wisconsin during the last 10 years.
-In 2011, large truck crashes declined approximately 25 percent compared with 2002.
-Moreover, large-truck crash fatalities dropped from 127 in 2002 to 75 in 2011, which was a 41 percent reduction.
+In 2012, large-truck crashes declined approximately 27 percent compared with 2003.
+Moreover, large-truck crash fatalities dropped from 102 in 2003 to 69 in 2012, which was a 33 percent reduction.

 For more information, contact: